alfred-jayaprakash/kke-solutions/jenkins/Multi-Stage-Pipeline.md

 ```
 TODO: Improve above code by not hardcoding the remote password
 * Click `Save`
-* Click the newly created Pipeline Job and click `Build Now`
-* You should see a new build getting triggered and completed successfully
-* Check the `Console Output` to check whether files were pulled from GIT repo and transferred to `ststor01` sucessfully.
-Also the test stage should report successful test.
-* Go to back to the terminal and check that you see a `index.html` under `/data` folder of the storage server

 ### Step 5: Commit changes to index.html
 * SSH to ststor01 using SSH user `sarah`